 Here, we break down everything you need to know about CBD bioavailability, from the most absorbent methods to simple tips that enhance your experience.

 What is CBD Bioavailability?

-You may already know there’s a host of ways to take CBD, from swallowing a daily CBD capsule to adding a CBD oil to your AM latte.
+You may already know there’s a host of ways to take CBD, from swallowing a daily CBD capsule to adding a CBD oil to your AM latte or other CBD drinks.
 However, what you may not know is each product has a different bioavailability rate, meaning some methods allow for easier absorption in the body.

 It’s important to keep bioavailability in mind when choosing CBD.
 You might think increasing the milligrams equals increasing the strength – and whilst this is true, bioavailability also plays a key role.
 So, let’s look at the options.